HaraniArumalla/MULTIPLEX-THEATER-ONLINE-BOOKING-SYSTEM/README.md

 Java,HTML,CSS,Angular.
 # Features:
 In this System we have created,
-Customer Registration page- Customer can Register with Name Login page- In this Customer can login and book the seats Check availabilty page-In this after login,the customer can search Movie From MovieList and check the seats available or not.
+Customer Registration page- Customer can Register with Name.
+Login page- In this Customer can login and book the seats.
+Check availabilty page-In this after login,the customer can search Movie From MovieList and check the seats available or not.
 If ticket is available then they can book the tickets.
 Book tickets-Customer can book the ticktes by specifying the username and phonenumber.
 Along with this,we added payment methods also in order to do payments through UPI and book the Movietickets.